Barbara Brown's titi monkey: Biology

-The titi monkeys are most active at dawn and dusk foraging for fruits, leaves and insects, and rest at midday.
+The titi monkeys are most active at dawn and dusk foraging for fruits, leaves, and insects, resting at midday.
 The males will lead the group while foraging, communicating to the rest of the group with a wide array of vocalizations and visual signals.
 Titi monkeys are monogamous, with groups consisting of strongly-bonded parents and their offspring.
 Partners often reinforce the pair bond by perching side by side and entwining their tails.

-Females give birth annually, during the wet season, to a litter of just one, after a gestation period of five to six months.
+Females give birth annually during the wet season, to a litter of just one, after a gestation period of five to six months.
 Juveniles grow rapidly to reach adult size within ten months.

-Major threat(s)
+Major threats

-Since the titi monkey inhabits a region of Brazil they are subjected to a widespread of deforestation and habitat fragmentation.
-Cattle ranching, agriculture and continuing urbanization are the main threats.
-The area is in rapid development facilitated by an extensive network of highways.
+The blond titi's Brazilian habitat is subject to widespread deforestation and habitat fragmentation.
+Cattle ranching, agriculture, and continuing urbanization are the main threats, with the area in rapid development facilitated by an extensive network of highways.
 Other threats include potential dangers from roads and power-lines and predation by domestic pets.
-This species occurs in small fragmented populations that are exposed to synergistic genetic and demographic risks.
-Hunting pressure needs to be ascertained, but it is probably moderate due to the small body size.
+This species is often found in small, fragmented populations that are exposed to synergistic genetic and demographic risks.
+Hunting pressure needs to be ascertained, but it is likely moderate due to the small body size.
 During surveys, a few individuals were found being kept as pets.
 The species is not found in any officially protected area.

 Conservation

-Despite being home to numerous species found nowhere else in the world, only one percent of the forests of Bahia, home to the blond titi monkey, are under any form of protection and as a number of destructive activities continue to degrade the area, action is required to protect the blond titi monkey's habitat.
+Despite being home to numerous species found nowhere else in the world, only one percent of the forests of Bahia are under any form of protection.
+As a number of destructive activities continue to degrade the area, action is required to protect the habitat of the blond titi monkeys.
 Several organizations, including the Brazilian Institute for the Environment, are working to promote the study and protection of Brazil's threatened primates.
 Conservation International is also helping to establish a Central Biodiversity Corridor that aims to connect fragmented forests, while WWF is developing an overall conservation strategy for Brazil's Atlantic forests.
 Further research is needed into the ecology and status of this enigmatic species if it is to be pulled back from the brink of extinction.